joneseyit/dimes-frontend/README.md

     - Get invite button working
     - Get join game button working
     - Get Join game going
+    - Need to filter upcoming games by date

 ### Bugs
     - can manually change local storage and look at other profiles
+    - calling on the dispatch add user in 2 places - login and in the profile page because store would lose state on refresh

 ### Notes